 SBCCD depends on the state apportionment for funding its budgets.
 Delays (deferrals) in the distribution of funds may require SBCCD to engage in annual short-term borrowing from the county treasury in the form of an interest-free tax revenue anticipation note (TRANS) or similar instrument.
 The board may approve inter-fund transfers/ borrowing if cash-flow issues arise.

+Analysis and Evaluation

 SBCCD and SBVC have sufficient financial reserves and strategies to maintain financial stability.
 SBVC maintains a fiscal reserve and fund balance.
 The College President practices conservative and prudent risk management and cost control measures to mitigate SBVC’s reliance on the same.